 I hear this question all the time, where do I sell my books?
 This can be a complicated answer depending on the author.
 You see, many authors hate certain retailers like Amazon because they believe they’re the Evil Empire.
 Then, there are authors who will only publish on Amazon because they don’t see any point in selling elsewhere.

 Now despite what you’ve heard, Amazon’s self-publishing program Kindle Direct Publishing (KDP), is not a traditional publishing company, it’s just a site that allows authors to upload their books directly to the Amazon store.
 Now don’t get me wrong, Amazon owns several traditional publishing companies but KDP isn’t one of them.

 Getting Your Ebook into Amazon, or Barnes & Noble

-There are two ways to get your ebooks into major retail stores, you can do what many frugal independent authors are doing and that is upload your books directly, which requires another chapter to explain.
+There are two ways to get your ebooks into major retail stores, you can do what many frugal independent authors are doing and that is upload your books directly, which requires another post to explain.